 As required under the listing standards of the NYSE American, a majority of the members of our Board must qualify as independent, as affirmatively determined by our Board.
 The standards relied upon by the Board in determining whether a director is "independent" are those set forth in the rules of the NYSE American.
 The NYSE American generally defines the term "independent director" as a person other than an executive officer or employee of a company, who does not have a relationship with the company that would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
 Because the Board believes it is not possible to anticipate or provide for all circumstances that might give rise to conflicts of interest or that might bear on the materiality of a relationship between a director and the Company, the Board has not established specific objective criteria, apart from the criteria set forth in the NYSE American rules, to determine "independence."
-In addition to the NYSE American criteria, in making the determination of "independence", the Board considers such other matters including, without limitation, (i) the business and non-business relationships that each independent director has or may have had with the Company and its other director of the Company, and (iv) any other relevant factors which could cause any such Director to not exercise his independent judgment.
+In addition to the NYSE American criteria, in making the determination of "independence", the Board considers such other matters including, without limitation, (i) the business and non-business relationships that each independent director has or may have had with the Company and its other directors and executive officers, (ii) the stock ownership in the Company held by each such director, (iii) the existence of any familial relationships with any executive officer or director of the Company, and (iv) any other relevant factors which could cause any such Director to not exercise his independent judgment.
 Our NESG Committee evaluated all relevant transactions and relationships between each director then on the Board, and any of his or her family members, and the Company, senior management, and independent registered accounting firm.
-Based on this evaluation and the recommendation of our NESG
+Based on this evaluation and the recommendation of our NESG Committee, our Board determined that Clayton E. Woodrum, Anthony B. Petrelli, Regina Roesener, Richard A. Harris, John A. Crum, Tho